yiliu30/native-sparse-attention-fork/README.md

 ## News

+- [2025-03-15] We now add full support for NSA training with `flame`.
-- [2025/02/25] Introduced an online top‑k selection kernel that avoids materializing the attention matrix during selection.
+- [2025-02-25] Introduce an online top‑k selection kernel that avoids materializing the attention matrix during selection.
-- [2025/02/24] Added support for a fused Triton kernel combining selected attention with sliding attention.
+- [2025-02-24] Add support for a fused Triton kernel combining selected attention with sliding attention.
-- [2025/02/21] Enabled handling of a variable number of selected blocks for queries across different positions and batches.
+- [2025-02-21] Enable handling of a variable number of selected blocks for queries across different positions and batches.

 ### Setup